AdguardTeam/FilterListManager/crates/filter-list-manager/README.md

 // Creates and configures the database.
 Populates the database with information
 // from the filter indexes (filters metadata), the paths to which are specified
 // in the configuration.
-flm.pull_metadata();
+// In addition, this method applies migrations that have not yet been applied.
+// See the lift_up_database method for details on "lifting" a database. flm.pull_metadata();

 // Then, downloads the contents of the filters.